andrewyur/andrewyur.github.io/README.md

 - [ ] remove react router and actually find a static server to host it
 - [ ] move from cra to vite
 - [ ] set up forwarding from the github domain to the new one
-- [ ] integrate md html renderer and move project articles to md files
+- [ ] hook up static site generator to
 - [ ] join the stevens webring
 - [ ] hook up an email to my domain